weitzwoman/BankNotes/README.md

 - make real README (tw/jt)
 - add integration specs (tw/jt)
 - reorder app.rb so it makes sense and doesn't make people crazy!!!! (tw/jt)
+- add design responsiveness (minimum width for wells, break ppoint on budget page for second column, media query for about 930px or below (?), navbar currently disappears at "" pixels)
+- copyright, add description of app to homepage, add about page on bottom bar link

 Nice to Haves:
 - as a user, i can update unique categories (some pre existing)